Makanz/sort-images-with-ollama/README.md

    - `images/screenshots` for screenshots
    - `images/bad_quality` for images classified as bad quality
    - `images/ok` for images classified as okay

+## Customization

+- You can modify the prompts sent to the LLM and adjust model parameters in the code (see `llm_utils.py` or similar files).

+## Troubleshooting

+- If the script cannot connect to the LLM, ensure the Ollama server is running and the `OLLAMA_HOST` value in your `.env` file is correct.
+- Check the terminal output for error messages.

 ## Contributing